 French bear brunt of Europe's deepening auto slump

-PARIS/BERLIN Dec 14 (Reuters) - Renault and PSA Peugeot Citroen led a 10 percent decline in European car sales, the market's first double-digit contraction in more than two years, as economic gloom spread north and east in November.
+PARIS/BERLIN (Reuters) - France's PSA Peugeot Citroen (PEUP.PA) and Renault (RENA.PA) led a 10 percent decline in European car sales in November, the market's first double-digit contraction in more than two years as economic gloom spread east and north.

 Total European registrations fell to 965,918 cars for the month and 11.69 million for January-November, down 7.2 percent on the same period last year.

-Paris-based Peugeot, which is scrapping more than 10,000 jobs and a car plant to stem losses, suffered a 16 percent regional sales slide as its home market shrank 19 percent.
+Paris-based Peugeot, scrapping more than 10,000 jobs and a car plant to stem losses, suffered a 16 percent regional sales slide as its home market shrank 19 percent.

 Renault's November registrations plunged 27 percent as the spreading economic weakness hurt sales of its no-frills Dacia brand, which until recently had resisted the worst of the slump.

-Ripple effects are still being felt from the collapse of austerity-strapped Mediterranean auto markets last year.
+Ripple effects are still being felt from the collapse of austerity-hit Mediterranean auto markets last year.

-GM and Fiat both tumbled 13 percent, while Ford paced the market's 10 percent fall.
+GM and Fiat both tumbled 13 percent across Europe, while Ford (F.N) paced the market's 10 percent fall.

 The last time European auto sales fell 10 percent or more was in October 2010, when the market recorded a 16 percent year-on-year contraction to 1.06 million cars.

 (Editing by Mark Potter)